cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 ### Universal Time Sharing

-Imagine an scenario where we have to deal with a program that need to change the hostname of the machine to work, if you execute this particular program in your machine it can mess with other programs, like some network file sharing services.
-Imagine that somebody give us the task to look for the most efficient way to do this, first option coming to mind is using a VM, but we need to provision the VM (Memory, Storage, CPU, etc..), install the OS.
-It can take easily a couple of hour.
-Other possible way to solve this problem is to somehow the Kernel allow us to virtualise some features, this is when [Linux Namespaces](https://en.wikipedia.org/wiki/Linux_namespaces) come handy.
+Imagine an scenario where we have to deal with a program that need to change the host name of the machine to work, if you execute this program in your machine it can mess with other programs like for example your network file sharing services.
+Imagine that somebody give us the task to look for the most efficient way to do this, first option coming to mind is using a VM, but we need to provision the VM (Memory, Storage, CPU, etc..), install the OS, etc. It can take a couple of hour.
+It won't be nice if your Operative System can deal with that isolation for you?
+Here is when [Linux Namespaces](https://en.wikipedia.org/wiki/Linux_namespaces) come into the picture.

 Here is a quick illustration.